Satellite Collection Object: Using SP3 Files

 12. Click Apply to accept your changes and keep the Properties Browser open.

-Setting 2D and 3D Graphics windows' legends
+Configuring the 2D and 3D Graphics window legends

 Once you have set the contours for coverage, you can set the display of the contour key, or legend.